The Environment and Climate Change Law Review: Chile

 Chile has been an active part of the international negotiations regarding climate change.
 As such, it has joined the United Nations Framework Convention on Climate Change (UNFCCC), the Kyoto Protocol and the Paris Accords, among others.
 Chile also headed the 25th Conference of the Parties of the UNFCCC, which was held in Madrid.

 As Chile is not a relevant emitter of greenhouse gases either at the global or at the OECD scales, it has not been included in Annex 1 of the UNFCCC.
-However, over time Chile has been consistently increasing its greenhouse gas (GHG) emissions, which may not cause substantive global effects, but has a significant local impact.28
+However, over time Chile has been consistently increasing its greenhouse gas (GHG) emissions, which may not cause substantive global effects but has a significant local impact.29

-This way, through the regulation of air pollutants, some of which are GHGs, it can be said that Chilean legislation indirectly regulates climate change, with the caveat that these pollutants are regulated as a risk to public health or to the environment overall, and not as GHGs causing climate change.
+In conclusion, it can be said that currently, through the regulation of air pollutants, some of which are GHGs, Chilean legislation indirectly regulates climate change, with the caveat that these pollutants are regulated as a risk to public health or to the environment overall, and not as GHGs causing climate change.
+This will change whenever the CC Bill is enacted as Law of the Republic.

 Regarding environmental protection, some opinions issued by the Environmental Courts or by the Supreme Court are noteworthy.
 As climate change is not broadly regulated, the few existing rulings do not address the issue in general terms, but rather decide on how climate change should be addressed in the context of a particular project assessed in the SEIA.